OWASP/owasp-istg/src/03_test_cases/memory/README.md

 **Remediation**

 Only strong, state of the art cryptographic algorithms should be used.
-Furthermore, these algorithms must be used in a secure manner by setting proper parameters, such as an appropriate key length or mode ofoperation.
+Furthermore, these algorithms must be used in a secure manner by setting proper parameters, such as an appropriate key length or mode of operation.

 **References**